wiloon/blog/content/post/archive-1/2013-05-15-asp-net-session-2.md

 } else {

-// If successor needs signal, try to set pred&#8217;s next-link
+// If successor needs signal, try to set pred's next-link

 // so it will get one.
 Otherwise wake it up to propagate.